As it turns out, Hess trucks have been coming out since the mid-1960s, and some of them are quite collectible.

 I’d been married to Carol for about a year and a half in the late fall of 2000.
 She was trying to figure out what to get me for Christmas.
 I made some passing mention that there was a really cool toy fire truck being sold at the local Hess station.
 I might have even seen an ad on TV for it.

 Still, I was quite surprised when, on Christmas morning, she (or Santa, I forget which) actually got it for me.
 I must say that I really loved it.
-It has a couple different sirens, and flashing lights and a workable ladder.
+It has a couple of different sirens, and flashing lights, and a workable ladder.

 Sometimes, looking at discussion boards about the Civil War, I get the impresssion that we in the United States are STILL fighting it.

 I’m old enough to remember when Memorial Day was on the 30th of May, not the last Monday in May, which was a change that took place in 1971.
 I’m not sure when the holiday changed from being called Decoration Day to Memorial Day, though I recently saw a 1902 Library Journal making reference to the former name.

 The holiday was designed to remember the dead from the American Civil War (or however it was called by others) on both sides of the battle.
 According to Wikipedia, “General John A. Logan, who helped bring attention to the event nationwide, was likely a factor in the holiday’s growth.
 On May 5, 1868, in his capacity as commander-in-chief of the Grand Army of the Republic – the organization for Northern Civil War veterans – Logan issued a proclamation that ‘Decoration Day’ should be observed nationwide.
 It was observed for the first time on May 30 of the same year; the date was chosen because it was not the anniversary of a battle.”
 (Emphasis mine.)